JarkkoKarki/Web-Project/README.md

 # Web Project

-## Team Members

-- [Add team members' names here]

-## Application Idea and Target Audience

-The purpose of the application is to provide users with the ability to manage restaurant reservations, orders, and menus.
-The target audience includes restaurant owners and employees who want to streamline their daily operations with digital tools.
+This project is part of the Web-Project course.
+The goal is to create a functional restaurant web application that allows users to manage reservations, orders, and menus.
+The application aims to handle data inconsistencies and errors gracefully while providing a user-friendly interface.

 ## What the Project Does

 This project is a comprehensive restaurant management system that allows users to:

-- Manage reservations efficiently.
-- Handle menu items, including adding, editing, and deleting them.
-- Process customer orders and maintain order history.
-- Provide a multilingual interface for diverse user bases.
-- Manage payment transactions, including successful and canceled payments.
+- Order food and make reservations.
+- Non-registered users can also make reservations.
+- Admins can add menu items and manage the application through a dedicated WorkHub view.
+- The WorkHub view provides an overview of all orders, reservations, and user information.

 ## Why the Project is Useful